 Energy Management for HOAs and Condominiums with Individual HVAC Systems

 In Homeowners Associations or Condominiums with individually owned HVAC systems, the simplest step is to encourage owners to take advantage of no-cost and low-cost energy conservation measures.
-Wfficient energy management for apartments and condos in Washington DC can save your Washington DC building money and it’s supported by generous utility and government incentives.
+Wfficient energy management for apartments and condos in Washington DC can save your building money and it’s supported by generous utility and government incentives.
 Start with quick home energy checkups, energy audits, smart thermostats, and weatherization techniques like air sealing and insulation.
 Follow by consulting with an engineer to develop standards for efficient HVAC replacements and facilitating group purchasing and installations.
 Communities can also work with entities like the Montgomery County Green Bank for longer-term investments such as community solar and geothermal.

 Efficient Energy Management For Condominiums with Central HVAC Systems

-For Condominiums with central HVAC plants, the best place to start is in the mechanical room.
+For condominiums with central HVAC plants, the best place to start is in the mechanical room.
 The large heating, cooling, and domestic hot water equipment there can account for 50% or more of a property’s total energy use.
 Making even incremental improvements in the efficient energy management for condos in Washington DC can significantly impact a community’s utility bills and is easier to manage than trying to gain voluntary compliance from all unit owners.